 Written by Faith Logue

-You can let us know what you think about the cover by tweeting us @lgndsoftmrw!
+Let us know your thoughts on the new single by tweeting us @lgndsoftmrw!